-University: P. J. Šafá rik University in Košice Faculty: Faculty of Arts Course ID: KF/ FIAm/15 Course name: Philosophical Anthropology Course method: pre re / Practice rse-load (hours): study period: 28 / 14 esent Number of ECTS cr Recommended seme ster/trimester of the course: 1.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A urts Course ID: KF/ FIAm/15 Course name: Philosophical Anthropology Course method: pre re / Practice rse-load (hours): study period: 28 / 14 esent Number of ECTS cr ster/trimester of the course: 1.
 Course level: II.
-Prerequisities: assessed according to the test from basic kn the completion: the semester a student is continuously checked and his/her activity.
-To be awarded the credits for the semester, a student must pass the activity of the seminars.
-Students must pass the test to be allowed the exam.
-In case of online courses, the only form of evaluation is an essay. historical and conten basic issues and terms of philosophical anthropology.
-Examination of main imporary philosophical and anthropological models.
-Critical analysis of the new most important philosophers who dealt with the issues of philosophical philosophical issue.
+Prerequisities: assessed according to the test from basic kn to take a final written Learning outcomes: se completion: during the semester a student is continuously checked and his/her activity.
+To be awarded the credits for the semester, a student must pass towledge obtained during seminars.
+Students must pass the test to be allowed exam.
+In case of online courses, the only form of evaluation is an essay. basic issues and terms of philosophical anthropology.
+Examination of main historical and conten mporary philosophical and anthropological models.
+Critical analysis of the ne most important philosophers who dealt with the issues of philosophical philosophical issue.
 4 of human existence.
 6 and human respect.
 9 ourse: ropology.
 2. What is a man?
 Who is a man?
 3. Naturalism (nature) of a man as .
 Freedom of a man as a way of human existence.
 5. Life and death - fulfilment 6.
 Love as an endless desire.
 7. Principle of responsibility and man.
 8. Dignity .
 Suffering as a way of human existence.
 10. Happiness of a man and methods The meaning of human life and forms of its fulfilment.
 CASSIRER, E.: Esej Počátky filosofické a antropológie.
 Bratisla škola filozofického myslenia.
 Prel.
 P. Elexová.
 Bratislava: Kalligram 2002. o človeku.
 Prel.
 F. Novosád.
 Bratislava.
 Pravda 1977.
 HORYNA, B.: ntropologie.
 Brno: Katedra filosofie FFMU 1999.
-MALÍK, B.: Úvod do Course language
+MALÍK, B.: Úvod do Course language:

-Course assessm Course assessment

-Total number of assessed students: 43
+Course assessment Total number of assessed students: 43

-Α В С D Е FX
+A B C D E FX

 32.56 34.88 18.6 6.98 6.98 0.0

+Provides: doc.
+PhDr.
+Kristína Bosáková, PhD.

+Date of last modification: 17.09.2020

+Approved: